Elgg/Elgg/mod/sitepages/README.txt

 			return $value;
 		}

-	NB: No variables are passed to the view when using custom keywords.

 4. HINTS AND QUIRKS

-	* A custom keyword is more complicated to implement, but simpler for the end user.
+	* A custom keyword is slightly more complicated to implement, but is much simpler for the end user to use.

+	* Custom keywords can contain only alphanumeric and the underscore character.

-	* The view and entity keywords have limited support for passing arguments, but the arguments cannot contain '=' or ','.
-If you need complicated arguments, it's best to create a custom keyword with a custom view.
+	* All keywords have limited support for passing arguments but the arguments cannot contain '=' or ','.
+If you need complicated arguments for a custom keyword, it's better to split the functionality into multiple keywords and views instead of requiring complicated arguments.